teamlumos/terraform-provider-lumos/docs/index.md

       The Lumos API gives you the building blocks to administer and extend Lumos programmatically.
       Our REST API provides a management interface for the AppStore and a read interface for the Lumos Core.
-      Go to https://developers.lumos.com to see the complete documentation.
+      Go to https://developers.lumos.com to see our complete documentation.
 ---

 # lumos Provider